IRA FLATOW, HOST:

 FLATOW: Hi, there.
 Go ahead.

 BRADLEY: Let me ask you this.
-You said - these might be your custom - like there are things that you recorded personally and not like store-bought music?
+You said - these might be your custom - like they're things that you recorded personally and not like store-bought music?

 ALLEN: No. It's more of a - sort of like tape trading.